elastic/ml-cpp/CONTRIBUTING.md

 1. Rebase your changes

-    Update your local repository with the most recent code from the main ml-cpp repository, and rebase your branch on top of the latest master branch.
+    Update your local repository with the most recent code from the main ml-cpp repository, and rebase your branch on top of the latest main branch.
 We prefer your initial changes to be squashed into a single commit.
 Later, if we ask you to make changes, add them as separate commits.
 This makes them easier to review.
 As a final step we will squash all commits when merging your change.

 1. Submit a pull request